wangjingbupt/python-HTMLEntity/README.md

 Thanks
 ===========
-	This work is depend on https://github.com/cobrateam/python-htmlentities
+	This work is base on https://github.com/cobrateam/python-htmlentities

 About
 ===========